-A new publication series, the Cultural Resources Information Management Series, disseminates information about information management technologies in cultural resources management.
-The series will include reports on Geographic Information Systems (GIS), developments in cultural resource data standards, and information management projects at the local, state and national levels.

-◆ Information Management Report No. 1: Computer Use in State Historic Preservation Offices.
+The Cultural Resources Information Management Series includes reports on Geographic Information Systems (GIS), developments in cultural resource data standards, and information management projects at the local, state and national levels.
+The following reports are free upon request, subject to availability: Information Management Report No. 1: Computer Use in State Historic Preservation Offices.
 Nori Wood.
 A detailed directory and index of computerized cultural resources databases that are operational or under development in 53 State Historic Preservation Officer (SHPO) offices (50 States, the District of Columbia, Virgin Islands, and Puerto Rico).
 Information on whom to contact and the future plans for automation in each State is included.
-An appen-dix includes samples of automated reports, system descriptions, and other additional information submitted by the SHPOs and National Con-ference of SHPOs (NCSHPO).
+An appendix includes samples of automated reports, system descriptions, and other additional information submitted by the SHPOs and National Conference of SHPOs (NCSHPO).
 A joint survey effort with the NCSHPO.
 Index.
 80 pages.
 1990.

-- ◆Information Management Report No. 2: Geographic Information Systems Use in State Government Agencies.
+Information Management Report No. 2: Geographic Information Systems Use in State Government Agencies.
 Lisa Warnecke.
 A survey of the principal GIS operations in each State government and a brief summary of the nature of the system, contacts, and state GIS coordination efforts.
 54 pages.
-1990. - ◆ Information Management Report No. 3:

-Boundary Analysis of the Dune Shacks of Peaked Hills

-Bars National Register Historic District.
-John Knoerl

-and Betsy Chittenden.
-A report on a project by the

-Interagency Resources Division's Cultural

-Resources GIS Applications Center to use GIS

-technology to determine the boundary of a

-National Register Historic District in Cape Cod,

-Massachusetts.
+1990.

+Information Management Report No. 3: Boundary Analysis of the Dune Shacks of Peaked Hills Bars National Register Historic District.
+John Knoerl and Betsy Chittenden.
+A report on a project by the Interagency Resources Division's Cultural Resources GIS Applications Center to use GIS technology to determine the boundary of a National Register Historic District in Cape Cod, Massachusetts.
 25 pages.
 12 illustrations.
 1990.

-American Association for State and Local History

-The following Interagency Resources products are sold by the AASLH Press.
-Write AASLH, Order/Billings Department, 172 Second Avenue North, Suite 102, Nashville, Tennessee 37201.
-Make check payable to the American Association for State and Local History.

-The National Register of Historic Places.
-Interagency Resources Division, National Park Service Slide-Tape Program.
-Provides an introduction to the National Register and discusses the criteria for eligibility.
-1988.
-15 minutes.
-79 slides.
-Item #AV575S.
-Available for \$54.50 plus \$3.50 postage and handling.
+National Register - Other Sales

-◆ National Register of Historic Places 1966-1988.
-New comprehensive listing of the more than 49,000 properties listed in the National Register of Historic Places.
+National Register of Historic Places 1966-1991.
+New comprehensive listing of the more than 58,000 properties listed in the National Register of Historic Places.
 A useful tool for all preservationists and a must for all libraries.
-Softcover book.
-807 pages. \$89.95 plus \$3.50 postage and handling.
+Soft cover book.
+893 pages. \$98.00 plus \$4.00 postage and handling.
+Distributed by the Preservation Press, National Trust for Historic Preservation, 1785 Massachusetts Ave., N.W., Washington, D.C.
+20036.
+Toll free number: (800) 766-6847.